Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

     > *Path entered in the field:* `Sounds/teleport`

 - **Execution stages**\
-    By default, the behavior is executed when it was activated.
+    By default, the behavior is executed when a step was activated.
 This can be changed with the `Execution stages` dropdown menu:

-    - `Before Step Execution`: Execution at activation (e. g. when the step activates the behavior during its activation).
+    - `Before Step Execution`: The step invokes the behavior during its activation.
-    - `After Step Execution`: Execution at deactivation (e. g. a transition to another step was activated and the step is deactivating).
+    - `After Step Execution`: Once a transition to another step has been activated and the current step deactivates, the behavior is invoked.
-    - `Before and After Step Execution`: Execution at activation and deactivation.
+    - `Before and After Step Execution`: Execution at activation and deactivation of a step.

 - **Is blocking**\
     By default, a behavior is blocking the transition to another step while the behavior is executing.
 If you want to skip a behavior's execution when a transition to another step is happening (e. g. when all conditions of one transition are met), you can uncheck this option.